named-data/ndn-js/README.md

 ndnProtocol.xpi.
 (In Firefox for Android, type file: in the address bar and click the downloaded ndnProtocol.xpi.)
 Restart Firefox.

 Firefox uses the protocol extension to load any URI starting with ndn.
-See this test page for examples
+See this test page for examples:
 [ndn:/ndn/ucla.edu/apps/ndn-js-test/NDNProtocolExamples.html?ndn.ChildSelector=1](ndn:/ndn/ucla.edu/apps/ndn-js-test/NDNProtocolExamples.html?ndn.ChildSelector=1)

 When the page is loaded, Firefox updates the address bar with the full matched name from